json-api/json-api/implementations/index.md

 ### <a href="#client-libraries-java" id="client-libraries-java" class="headerlink"></a> Java

+* [JSON:API for Spring HATEOAS](https://github.com/toedter/spring-hateoas-jsonapi) provides serialization/deserialization of the Spring HATEOAS representation models.
+The project also provides a builder to easily create relationships, included resource objects, pagination, and more.
 * [jsonapi-converter](https://github.com/jasminb/jsonapi-converter) is a Java JSON:API v1.0 client.
 Besides providing means for serialisation/deserialisation, client comes with Retrofit plugin.
 * [crnk.io](http://www.crnk.io) is a JSON:API framework for clients and servers.
 On the client-side it targets both Java and Android development.
 As for the backend side a rich set of modules helps with the integration of various